 All grants from the Good¢ents Foundation are awarded to nonprofit organizations within GVEA’s service area.
 Applications are reviewed quarterly in February, May, August and November by a volunteer board of trustees.

-The next application deadline is April 30, 2022.
-Applications and more information about the program can be found on our Good¢ents Program page.
+The next application deadline is April 30, 2023.
+Applications and more information about the program can be found online on our Good¢ents page.
 Good¢ents is funded by the generous members of Golden Valley Electric Association.
-Since the program began in 2011, GVEA members have funded grants totaling $1,351,792.16.
+Since the program began in 2011, GVEA members have funded grants totaling $1,535,294.77.

 Here’s a summary of the recent grants:

-American Cancer Society of Alaska: $5,000 to support free programs and services for cancer patients in the Fairbanks area.
+American Cancer Society: $4,000 toward free programs and services for cancer patients in the Fairbanks area to help them overcome barriers to receiving treatment with practical, emotional and logistical support..
 The American Cancer Society of Alaska offers multiple programs, providing services such as transportation, advocacy, lodging and more at no charge to cancer patients and their families.

 Thank you to all of the members who voluntarily “round up” their monthly billing statement to the next dollar.
 The cents you contribute is greatly appreciated and really makes a difference within the communities GVEA serves.